meghnakshk/Analytics-Portfolio/critique-by-design.md

 *"Gross earnings refer to the amount of money you get paid before anything gets taken out, like taxes, health insurance and retirement contributions.
 The remainder is referred to as net earnings."* - Source- howmuch.net

+I chose this particular data visualization because the content that the article is so simply, but it took me a while to figure out what the graphic was saying.
+I thought the data represented in the article could be represented better.
 The visualization manages to show all OECD counntries and their respective net-home  figures and taxation details, however, I think the graph is trying to do too much.The article compares the United States net income and taxation with the top 10 countries in a separate table, which according to me, is sufficient information to convey the data.